erdeneryesil/NeuralNetworkCore/README.md

 The data in file ANN, file LogEW, training set file and test set file are ordered one after another using the separator character, and this separator character is determined by the user when creating the artificial neural network.
 There are 4 options that the user can specify as separator characters.
 These are space( ), comma(,), semicolon(;) and pipe(|) characters.

 ## Data Types
-The real-world input and output values passed to an artificial neural network must be numerical in order for the neural network to understand them.
+The real-world input and output values passed to an artificial neural network must be numerical in order for the artificial neural network to handle them.
 For this reason within the NeuralNetworkCore library, there are classes that convert real-world input and output values into data types that the artificial neural network can handle.
 These are Binary, Flag, Narrowed and Native classes.
 These classes will be called to as ‘ANN data types’.

 ### Binary
 Converts real-world data into a type that is very similar to the binary number system, but with some differences, so that the artificial neural network can handle it.Unlike the binary number system, this class has 2 major features.The first of these is that it can also take account of the sign of numbers.
 And the second the bits may be different from 0-1 values.
 For example, if an instance of this class is used in the output layer and the preferred activation function is TanH, the bits will be -1 or 1.
 When converting real-world data to an instance of class Binary, the range of this data is important because the number of digits in the Binary instance will be calculated based on the absolute value of these minimum and maximum values.